TheMetalHead/moOde-CD-Rip-and-Play/README.md

 # moOde-CD-Rip-and-Play

-A companion program for moOde (http://moodeaudio.org/) to rip and tag CDs to 320kbps mp3 files and play them.
+A companion program for the moOde audio player (http://moodeaudio.org/) to rip and tag CDs to 320kbps mp3 files and play them.

-This allows a user to play their CDs without using a computer or smart phone.
-The volume being adjusted using a rotary encoder.
+This allows a user to play their CDs without using the moOde interface.
+The volume being adjusted using an attached rotary encoder.
-CDs that have already been ripped can be batch queued.
+CDs that have already been ripped can be batch queued for playing.

 # Requirements: